-Finely chop the garlic then crush to a paste using the flat side of your knife and some salt to help to it break down.
+Finely chop the garlic then crush to a paste using the flat side of your knife and add some salt to help to it break down.
 Add to the mint, cover with lemon juice, season with salt and pepper then stir.

 Add the Olive Oil then the Parmesan and stir through.
 Taste, and add more salt and pepper if you think it needs it.
-Cover the pesto and keep in the fridge till ready to use.
+Cover the pesto and keep in the fridge until ready to use.
 This can be done a few hours in advance.

 Place a large pot of salted water on a high heat, cover and bring to the boil.
 Add the Pasta and cook for 10 minutes, or until al dente.
 Drain off all the water, then place the pasta back in the pan and stir through the pesto.
 The residual water on the pasta should help keep everything loose, but if it looks a little dry, add a splash of hot water and a little Olive Oil.
 Once thoroughly combined, serve.